 Bidding organisations must be given an adequate period in which to prepare and submit a proper quotation or tender, consistent with the complexity of the contract requirements.
-Where the Public Contract Regulations (2015) apply, Chapter 2 of the Regulations lays down specific minimum time periods for tenders.
+Where the Procurement Act 2023 applies, Chapter 2 of the Regulations lays down specific minimum time periods for tenders.

-Tenders submitted electronically will be opened by the Procurement Officer or their representative(s).
-Where tenders are submitted electronically they cannot be opened until the agreed tender opening date and time has been reached.
+Tenders submitted electronically will be opened by the Head of Financial Services or their representative(s).
+Where tenders are submitted electronically, they cannot be opened until the agreed tender opening date and time has been reached.
 The e-procurement system maintains a full audit trail of all tenders submitted.